Building Agentic Systems: From Simple Loops to Production

 After Acting

 Once a tool returns, the model evaluates: proceed (result looks good), retry (transient error), replan (approach isn't working), or stop (unrecoverable failure).
-The instinct is to let the LLM reason about every failure.
-Resist it.
+This is where the principle from above pays off — classify the error, route it to the right handler, and only invoke the LLM when it's genuinely needed:

 Transient